jonathanhood/gradle-plugin-example/tutorial/5-making-configurable-plugins.md

 - **Do not read extension data unless you are in an ``afterEvaluate`` block or in a tasks ``@TaskAction`` handler.**

-We can show this in action very simply:
+We can show this in action:

 ```groovy